 - Don’t like apples or almonds?
 What about blueberries, squash, watermelon, strawberries, peaches, or peppers?
 All of these fruits and vegetables greatly benefit from bee pollination.

 - Poor pollination is one potential cause of misshapen fruit.
 Not only do pollinators help provide us with nutrition, but they also contribute to how ripe and beautiful the presentation is!

 - Next time you stop to smell the flowers near you, thank a local pollinator!
 Did you know that most pollinators feed on specific plant species native to where they live?

-- Pollinators have declined worldwide as a result of habitat loss and other factors, so it’s more important than ever to appreciate them and help improve the places they call home.
+- Pollinators have declined worldwide due to habitat loss and other factors, so it’s more important than ever to appreciate them and help improve the places they call home.

 Consider planting native flower beds, gardens, or local grasses instead of traditional lawns, if you’re able.
-Even a small project such as planting local flowers in pots or in a windowsill can help students take concrete action toward learning about and protecting pollinators.
-If there’s enough interest, let the students take the lead in planning and organizing their own projects through a pollinator club.
-Pollinator Partnership offers free search guides to plug in your postal code and see suggested native species to plant for your local pollinators.
+Even a small project such as planting local flowers in pots or on a windowsill can help students take concrete action toward learning about and protecting pollinators.
+Don’t have a large space to plant a native garden?
+Try planting a container garden instead!
+Container gardens are space-efficient and mobile and make an excellent alternative for those living in urban areas.
+Use Pollinator Partnership’s free search guides to see suggested native species to plant for your local pollinators.

-- Extra credit: Help dispel harmful myths by spreading the word about all the good work bats do and be sure to celebrate #BatWeek this October 24-31, 2020!
+- Extra credit: Help dispel harmful myths by spreading the word about all the good work bats do and build a bat house to support bats’ role in pollination and seed dispersal!